Division of Fowler

-The current MP is Dai Le, an Independent and the first non-Labor politician to represent Fowler.
+The current MP is Dai Le, who was elected as an independent in 2022.
+She is the first non-Labor politician to represent Fowler.
 Le has strong links to the Vietnamese community in Fowler; she was born in Vietnam and migrated to Australia as an eleven year old after three years in a Philippines refugee camp.

 Geography

+The division is located in the southwestern Sydney in parts of the local government areas of Liverpool and Fairfield, including the suburbs of Bossley Park, Cabramatta, Cabramatta West, Canley Heights, Chipping Norton, Edensor Park, Fairfield East, Greenfield Park, Liverpool, St Johns Park, Wakeley, and Warwick Farm; as well as parts of Abbotsbury, Bonnyrigg, Canley Vale, Carramar, Fairfield, Fairfield West, Guildford, Moorebank, Mount Pritchard, Prairiewood, Wetherill Park and Yennora.

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

 History

 The division was created in 1984 and is named after Lilian Fowler, the first female mayor in Australia.

-The division includes the Sydney suburbs of Cabramatta, Cabramatta West, Canley Heights, Chipping Norton, Edensor Park, Fairfield East, Greenfield Park, Liverpool, St Johns Park, Wakeley, and Warwick Farm; as well as parts of Abbotsbury, Bonnyrigg, Bossley Park, Canley Vale, Carramar, Fairfield, Fairfield West, Guildford, Moorebank, Mount Pritchard, Prairiewood, and Yennora.

 The member for Fowler from the 2010 federal election to the 2022 federal election has been Chris Hayes, a member of the Australian Labor Party.

 2022 election

 After announcing that he would retire at the 2022 federal election, Hayes endorsed Tu Le, a locally resident lawyer, to succeed him.
 A factional dispute involving winnable seats on the Senate ticket saw Senator Kristina Keneally parachuted into the election for the "safe" seat in order to resolve the dispute.
 It would also allow Keneally to serve on the ministerial or shadow frontbench following the election.
 Keneally's move was heavily criticised both in the community and within the party for her decision to usurp the position of a local candidate, with Keneally living on Scotland Island on Sydney's Northern Beaches, over an hour's drive from the electorate.

 Dai Le, a local independent who was serving as the deputy mayor of the Fairfield City Council announced her intention to stand for the seat.
-Dai Le had been a Liberal Party member earlier in her career until her expulsion from the party as her bid for Mayor breached party rules regarding running against an endorsed candidate.
+Le had been a Liberal Party member earlier in her career until her expulsion from the party as her bid for mayor breached party rules regarding running against an endorsed candidate.

-Dai Le won the seat after a major swing against Labor.
-Keneally's slightly higher first preference vote was not high enough to prevent Le from winning on the two party preferred count.
-Liberal Party, United Australia, One Nation and Liberal Democrats preferences flowed to Le while the small amount of Green votes and voters not following a typical right to left preference flow were not enough to keep it in the hands of Labor.
-It was the first time Labor had lost the seat, after 13 straight election wins.